Salvatore Siena: Contributions to Clinical Practice

 In 2024, the first results of NO-CUT trial - for which he is the main investigator evaluating non-operative management of locally advanced rectal cancer - were presented at the Presidential Symposium 'Eyes to the Future' during the ESMO 2024 Congress, generating significant interest for their impact on clinical practice.

 Awards and recognitions

 Since 2015, Thomson Reuters/Clarivate Analytics has recognized Salvatore Siena as one of the World's Most Influential Scientific Minds and a Highly Cited Researcher.
-He is member of technical scientific comitees for various medical biotechnology organizations.
+He is member of technical scientific committees for various medical biotechnology organizations.

 In 2020, he received the AIRC Guido Venosta Award presented by Sergio Mattarella, President of Italy, for his contribution to bridging the gap between preclinical research and therapy, leading to significant advancements in diagnostic techniques and therapeutic approaches for colorectal cancer.